SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-32.md

 - Generally the path in ssm parameter should be like this "/roboshop/dev/vpc_id", because there will many env's right, so to identify easily we use this linux structure.
 It is like key-value, here key is path and value is vpc_id.
-- In security groups in aws console, we have two names 1.Name and 2.Security group name, we can change 1st one, not 2nd one, if you change the 2nd one or updated then terraform will delete that SG and recreate (nothing but after terraform apply)
+- In security groups in aws console, we have two names 1.
+Name and 2.
+Security group name, we can change 1st one, not 2nd one, if you change the 2nd one or updated, then terraform will delete that SG and recreate (Nothing but after terraform apply).
 - In real time, whenever you want few ports to open, you need to write a mail to firewall team then, they will open the port, if they are using terraform they will do changes in main.tf
 - We used "cisco" VPN in our company.